anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - Restrict access according to only those protocols/service/address adhering to the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)

 #### 6.3.2.6 Anti-Virus and Firewall
-- Install and run your Enterprise approved anti-virus software / intrusion protection / malware / spyware endpoint security software with up to date profiles, minimal refresh daily
+- Install and run your Enterprise approved anti-virus software/ intrusion protection/ malware/ spyware endpoint security software with up to date profiles, minimal refresh daily
 - Install and run firewall software where applicable

 #### 6.3.2.7 Vulnerability Detection and Prevention